-He was the son of Frederick George Butland and Katie Constance Butland.
-The family hailed from Hamilton, Ontario, Canada.
+Flying Officer Frederick Dick Butland (J/20423) served with the Royal Canadian Air Force during the Second World War.
+He was the son of Frederick George Butland and Katie Constance Butland of Hamilton, Ontario, Canada.

-He lies next to John Gouinlock Anderson, a New Zealander airman who died in the same accident.
-A third member of the crew, John William Hughes of the RNZAF is buried in Grave 3, St Mary’s Cemetery, Limavady, Co.
+Frederick Dick Butland’s grave is in Grave 14, Christ Church Churchyard, Drumachose, Co.
+Londonderry.
+He lies next to John Gouinlock Anderson, a New Zealander airman who died as a result the same incident.
+A third member of the crew, John William Hughes of the RNZAF is buried in Grave 3, St. Mary’s Cemetery, Limavady, Co.
 Londonderry.